rpoorna18/rpoorna18/README.md

 ## 🙋‍♂️ About Me
-I'm Poorna Ravipati, from india
+I'm Poorna Kumar Ravipati, from india

 - 🚀 I'm working as a Devops Engineer